protocolbuffers/protobuf/pkg/README.md

 This directory contains Bazel rules for building packaging and distribution artifacts.

-*Everything in this directory should be considered experimental.*
+*Everything in this directory should be considered internal and subject to change.*

 ## Protocol compiler binary packaging